devsharma30/scriptassist/README.md

 ## 📌 What is this?

 **ScriptAssist** is a command-line AI agent that bridges natural language and filesystem automation.
-You type a task in plain English — the tool uses an LLM to generate a Python script, shows it to you for review, and executes it via subprocess with automatic error recovery.
+You type a task in plain English — the tool uses Google Gemini to generate a Python script, shows it to you for review, and executes it via subprocess with automatic error recovery.

 This is a **minimal ReAct-style AI agent** (Reason → Act → Observe) built from scratch — the same architecture powering production tools like Devin and GitHub Copilot's terminal features, implemented with intentional safety constraints for real filesystem operations.